Opinion | Joe Manchin’s ludicrous new attack on electric vehicles bodes very badly

 “I’ve read history, and I remember Henry Ford inventing the Model-T,” Manchin also said, “but I sure as hell don’t remember the U.S. government building filling stations — the market did that.”

-What’s galling is that Manchin recently signaled openness to a smaller Biden blueprint that would raise some high end taxes and use the revenues for deficit reduction and investing in climate.
+What’s galling is that Manchin recently signaled openness to a smaller Biden blueprint that would raise some high-end taxes and use the revenue for deficit reduction and investing in climate.

 Such a proposal would ideally include large tax credits to encourage the purchase of electric vehicles and other technologies.
 The concept is that government can help accelerate the development of those technologies, which are critical to a decarbonized future.